kalexandriabond/loki_1/session_procedure.md

 at end of each week of sessions:

-* calculate earnings for the week.
+* calculate earnings for the week
 * ask participant to complete: w9 + HSRP form + electronic funds transfer form
 * email forms with IRB approval letter to Tisha